 - The policy has not been approved by the chain-of-command.

-Policies must be reviewed according to the Policy on Policies.
+Policies must be reviewed according to the Policy on Policy Management.

-If you have any questions pertaining to policies, please submit your question HERE.
+If you have any questions pertaining to policies, please them via the Policy Questions online form.